CSC207-2023Y-UofT/Transit-Simulator/README.md

 ## Architecture ##

-Here are the [Class-Responsibility-Collaborator Cards](https://1drv.ms/o/s!AsmO3TTchzhwgv4tpGIJJfhWGQZ0uw?e=o4QCpp "CRC cards") used to design the program.
-TODO: change viewmode to read-only instead of edit
+Here are the [Class-Responsibility-Collaborator Cards](https://1drv.ms/o/s!AsmO3TTchzhwgv4tlXWT_oTuhUen_A?e=b8BHb7 "Class-Responsibility-Collaborator Cards") used to design the program.

 ## Installation ##